alice-si/impact-signalling/README.md

 ### get address of LMSRMarketMakerFactory contract from deployment output and replace it in src/store/gnosis/contracts.js

+### get address of ConditionalTokens contract from deployment output and replace it in src/store/gnosis/contracts.js

 ### get address of SimpleMonitoringService from deployment output and replace it in notification-service/contracts.js and src/store/gnosis/contracts.js

 ###################################